issamsisbane/tools/bash/README.md

 #### Load Environment

+`load_env.sh`

 Load all envrionment variables in a file.
 It's usefull to load a lot of variables switching project for example.

 We call it with :